Sharing responsibility for money matters with your partner can strengthen your relationship and your finances.

 “People who didn’t have much exposure to financial management growing up can find it difficult to get connected to their finances or may be embarrassed to ask questions,” Bellino says.

 It’s in your interest to understand major financial decisions, as it could affect your future.
-Your level of involvement is a personal decision: there is no right or wrong, but if you’re looking to build money confidence, resources like Grow Insights can play a role in increasing your level of knowledge.
+Your level of involvement is a personal decision: there is no right or wrong, but if you’re looking to build money confidence, resources like this wesbite can play a role in increasing your level of knowledge.

 If you’re unsure how your joint finances are arranged, consider talking to a financial adviser as a couple.
 They can explain the finer details so both of you are fully across the decisions being made.